disco-lang/disco/docs/reference/def-vs-test.rst

 - As a *relation* which can hold, or not, as in, "If :math:`x = 3y +
   2`, then ... but otherwise ...".
 In this example sentence, :math:`x` and :math:`y` must already be defined, and :math:`x = 3y + 2`
-  is something that will be either true or false.
+  is something that is either true or false.

 Notice how the exact same expression :math:`x = 3y + 2` is used in
 both examples, but means two very different things depending on the